While in my slumber, the USGS prepared a moment tensor and another aftershock occurred. Below is an updated map to my initial report here.

 Here is a map that shows the regional extent of the 1964 earthquake.
 Regions of coseismic uplift/subsidence are delineated by blue/red polygons.

 This shows a cross section of a subduction zone through the two main parts of the earthquake cycle.
-The interseismic part (inbetween earthquakes) and the coseismic part (during earthquakes).
+The interseismic part (in between earthquakes) and the coseismic part (during earthquakes).
 This was developed by George Plafker and published in his 1972 paper on the Good Friday Earthquake.

 Here is a map from Krutikov et al. 2008 (Active Tectonics and Seismic Potential of Alaska, Geophysical Monograph Series 179 Copyright 2008 by the American Geophysical Union.
 10.1029/179GM07)

-Note that there are blocks that are rotating to accomodate the oblique convergence.
+Note that there are blocks that are rotating to accommodate the oblique convergence.
 There are also margin parallel strike slip faults that bound these blocks.
 These faults are in the upper plate, but may impart localized strain to the lower plate, resulting in strike slip motion on the lower plate (my arm waving part of this).
 Note how the upper plate strike-slip faults have the same sense of motion as these deeper earthquakes.

 Here is a video that discusses the 1964 earthquake.